FAQ: missing, broken and just plain lame Chinese features in Windows 10

 Is your PRC/Singapore Pinyin Personalization greyed out?

-Microsoft Pinyin personalization will automatically sort your candidate list based on your frequency of usage, and learn phrases from your typing history.
-Over time this will increase your typing speed.
+Microsoft Pinyin personalization will automatically sort your candidate list based on your frequency of usage, learn phrases from your typing history, and let you import lists of phrases.
+These features will increase your typing speed.

-These features were grayed out when I first looked at options for this IME: Settings > Time & language > Region & language > 中文 (mainland or Singapore) > Options > Microsoft Pinyin > Options.
+Until a 2017 Update, these options were grayed out when I looked at options for this IME: Settings > Time & language > Region & language > 中文 (mainland or Singapore) > Options > Microsoft Pinyin > Options.

 Changing character sets within the PRC/Singapore Pinyin IME